10 Amazing Time Management Strategies

 If you don’t know what you’re going to do today, then how can you get upset at yourself when you don’t manage your time well?
 Part of the issue is false expectations.
 If you don’t set any goals for yourself or even a to-do list, then don’t get mad at yourself when you didn’t do “anything.”

 Having that nebulous idea of what needs to be accomplished versus checking and making a to-do list is only a black hole of unproductivity and poor time management.

 At ClickUp, we list our goals and tasks that we’re working on each day as part of a daily standup.
 We also list out what we worked on the day prior.
 They don’t match up perfectly each time (and honestly we end up doing more than we thought).

-One way to take control of your time is to try and do the most important thing first.
+One way to take control of your time is to try and do the most challenging tasks first.
 Others suggest “eating the frog” which is doing the thing you don’t want to do first.
 I can see value in that, but working on the most important thing first frees you up from that point forward.

 To be honest, I bounce around from eating the frog to doing the most important thing first.
 It depends on the schedule and what my day looks like, but it’s a good value to keep in mind.

 3. Track how long it takes you to finish a task